Information for refugees from Ukraine - frequently asked questions

 If you were recognised as a refugee in Ukraine under the Geneva Refugee Convention or enjoyed international or equivalent protection status there, the Berlin Immigration Office will check on which German travel document you can be issued as a substitute, once you have made your online application.

 On presentation of new, valid documents, the residence permit for war refugees will be issued, as appropriate with a German travel document for foreigners.
-Both the residence permit and travel document are valid for 2 years.
 A fee of up to EUR 60 will be charged for the travel document, with no exception being made.
 The issuing of a substitute travel document is free of charge (EUR 0).
 Only travel in Germany is possible with the substitute travel document.
 Travel is possible in most countries with the travel document.

 • What happens if I move after making the online application?